Head and shoulders photo of Professor Braun.

 Courses Taught: Administrative Law, Criminal Law, Elder Law, Alternative Dispute Resolution

 Joan Braun, “Legal Interventions to Protect Vulnerable Adults: Does Relational Autonomy Provide a New Way Forward?”
-(2020) 12:2 Elder Law Review [Peer Reviewed].
+(2020) 12:2 Elder Law Review.

 Bernie Garrett et al (… Joan Braun), “A Taxonomy of Risk Associated Health Alternatives: A Delphi Study” (2021) Health and Social Care, DOI: <10.1111/hsc.13386 > [Peer Reviewed].

-In Progress: Several publications are in progress including a chapter on aging and public health for a public health law text (forthcoming) and a co-authored article on capacity assessment through a relational lens (under review).
+In Progress: Several publications are in progress including a chapter on aging and public health for a public health law text (forthcoming) and an article examining adult protection legislation and the role of incapacity assessment for adults with dementia who are deemed to be at risk of harm (under review).

 RESEARCH AFFILIATIONS